NADOOIT/NADOO-IT/readme.md

 Follow the instructions on the screen to add the security key.

 Test the security key by signing out and signing in again.

+### Nadooit Website

+The Nadooit Website is the main website for the Nadooit project.
+It is a infinite scroll website that infoms visitors about the Nadooit project and the Nadooit products.

+#### Managment Commands

+Because the page is build from sections that are stored in the database, the page can be edited by the admin.
+Also all sections are available as templates in the sections_templates folder.

+Because the page is build from sections that are stored in the database, it is important to sync the database with the sections_templates folder.

+To retrieve all sections from the database and save them as templates in the sections_templates folder, run the following command:

+    python manage.py export_templates

+To then retrieve all sections from the sections_templates folder and save them in the database, run the following command:

+    python manage.py import_templates